baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 ### Forms9Patch.ModelPopup Unique Properties

-- `Content`: The `Xamarin.Forms.VisualElement` that will be the content for the popview.
+- `Content`: The `Xamarin.Forms.VisualElement` that will be the content for the popup view.
 Layouts and Views are fair game.
 - `ElementShape`: `ElementShape.Rectangle`, `ElementShape.Square`, `ElementShape.Circle`, `ElementShape.Ellipse`, and `ElementShape.Obround`.
 Controls the shape of both the border and the background clipping region.

 | ![Modal-iOS.gif](images/Popups/Modal-iOS.gif) |